 A lot of people are visually impaired because of accidents or sudden diseases; they never even knew anything about blindness.
-Therefore, a lot of visually impaired people live in deep depression.
+Therefore, a lot of visually impaired people live in a deep depression.
 They stay home, they’re angry, they don’t adapt or gain new abilities or skills, and so we also provide psychological support, to help them combat depression and other bad emotions.

 In 2009, I thought that blindness was a complete defect.
-I thought it would be impossible for me to get a work position, or impossible to live independently.
+I thought it would be impossible for me to get a work position, or to live independently.
 And nobody told me how, and nobody gave me an example, but almost 9 years passed, and now I have found a way to grow and to be independent.

 Technology has developed very quickly; we can use the mobile phone text to speech engine, and we can use screen reader software.
 This progress allows us to do a lot of things independently and confidently.

+Blind people can live independently.
 But in general, traveling in the city is not so easy, and it’s one of the challenges I have to face.